Trump’s Estate Tax Plan Gives $7 Billion Windfall to One Family. His.

 “My tax plan is going to cost me a fortune,” Donald Trump said at press conference in Trump Tower last September.
 It won’t.

-One lesser-noticed section of Trump’s tax plan would bestow a $7.1 billion tax cut on the Trump family dynasty.
-That’s just through his proposed elimination of the federal estate tax—not counting breaks on capital gains and income that would also disproportionately favor the wealthy and, altogether, increase the national debt by $9.5 trillion in just 10 years.1 Even if one assumes that his net worth doesn't increase at all, his family would still reap a whopping $4 billion windfall.
+One feature of Trump’s tax plan would bestow a $7.1 billion tax cut on the Trump family dynasty.
+That’s just through his proposed elimination of the federal estate tax—not counting other changes, such as the elimination of the Alternative Minimum Tax (AMT), which would also disproportionately favor the wealthy and, altogether, increase the national debt by $2.6 trillion in just 10 years.1 Even if one assumes that his net worth doesn't increase at all, his family would still reap a whopping $4 billion windfall.

 Put aside the other billionaires that scrapping the estate tax would benefit.
 The staggeringly high value of the tax cut for the Trump dynasty alone carries the same price tag as multiple high-value national priorities.
 Here are just a few alternative ways Congress could spend Trump’s proposed $7.1 billion gift to his heirs: